master-of-zen/BOPUS/README.md

 -i, --input <input>              Input file to use
 -t, --target <target-quality>    Value of quality to target [default: 4.0] -j, --jobs <jobs>                Number of jobs to run[default: all cpu cores] -m, --model <model>              Model to use for visqol calculations.
-If not specified, the default model is used -l, --log <log-level>            Log level (possible values: OFF, ERROR, WARN, INFO, DEBUG, TRACE) [default: INFO]
+                                 If not specified, the default model is used -l, --log <log-level>            Log level
+                                 (OFF, ERROR, WARN, INFO, DEBUG, TRACE)
+                                 [default: INFO]
 ```
 ## Support me
 Bitcoin - `1gU9aQ2qqoQPuvop2jqC68JKZh5cyCivG`